Skitter-JP/Edison_Light_Dimmer/README.md

 # Edison Light Dimmer

 In this project I have designed a dual trailing edge phase dimmer using a Triac as the main switching component.

-Oriignally the device hosted a webpage which was accessable on the LAN that it was connected to, but this was a bit annoying because I had to open a browser and wait for the web page to load everytime I wanted to chnanged the state of the device.
+Orignally the device hosted a webpage which was accessable on the LAN that it was connected to, but this was a bit annoying because I had to open a browser and wait for the web page to load everytime I wanted to chnanged the state of the device.
 I then discovered the MQTT protocol and Node-Red. check them out if you have not heared of them.

 MQTT is basically a light weight communcation protocol which is perfect for microcontrollers.